 If you’re like most CEOs, you believe your company is unique — because it sells the “coolest” or most-patented product in the universe, and explains it to the world with hip industry jargon.

-Invest in Be Unique or Be Ignored: The CEO’s Guide to Branding.
+SOLUTION: Invest in Be Unique or Be Ignored: The CEO’s Guide to Branding — Now.
+Not later.
 Now.

-According to the Wall Street Journal, Steve Ballmer, Microsoft’s former CEO, asked Alan Mulally, CEO of Ford, how he had turned around the world’s #6 automobile manufacturer.
+According to the Wall Street Journal, Steve Ballmer, Microsoft’s ex-CEO, asked Alan Mulally, ex-CEO of Ford, how he had turned around the world’s #6 auto manufacturer.
 Mulally’s answer: teamwork and simplifying the Ford brand.

-Without simplicity, unique is impossible: your costs of sales, capital, and media will continue to rise.
-By heeding the principles in Be Unique or Be Ignored: The CEO’s Guide to Branding, you will simplify your brand.
-Order your copies now.
+By heeding the principles in Be Unique or Be Ignored: The CEO’s Guide to Branding by Marc Rudov, you will simplify your brand.